Joseph Gluckstein Links: Beginning of his writing career

 Selfridges agreed to take 1,000 copies, provided Wheatley signed each one, which he gladly did.
 120,000 copies were sold in six months and it went on to sell over 200,000 copies in Britain in its first year.
 Queen Mary purchased six copies from Hatchards.
 It was translated into several other languages.

 Although there had been ‘solve it yourself’ crime books in the past, such as the ‘Baffle Books’ created by Lassiter Wren and Randle McKay, Links and Wheatley took it to another level, by providing a cardboard folder containing all the evidence that an investigating team of detectives might gather.
 In the folder was a variety of reports, testimonies, letters, as well as physical clues such as hairs or pills.
 The reader had to inspect this evidence to solve the mystery before checking his conclusion with the actual solution, concealed within a sealed section towards the rear of the folder.
 In all four 'Crime Dossiers' were published, the others being Who Killed Robert Prentice?, The Malinsay Massacre, and Herewith The Clues!.

 Some of the letters in Who Killed Robert Prentice? were scented with unique perfumes, providing vital clues about their origins, while there was a torn-up photograph of the victim cavorting with a naked woman.
 The reader had to reassemble this photograph to obtain a clue.

 The crime dossiers were very popular both in Britain and around the world.
 When published in Germany, the Nazi Chamber of Literature and the Ministry of Propaganda took a dim view of Who Killed Robert Prentice claiming that the main protagonist, Cicely Prentice, was a woman whose "moral character must be designated more than inferior".
-For many years it had been assumed that as a result it had been banned, but evidence has surfaced that there was pre-war German edition.
+For many years it had been assumed that as a result it had been banned, but evidence has surfaced that there was a pre-war German edition.

 Beginning in 1979 with Murder off Miami all four were reissued by Hutchinson in facsimile over the next three years, ending with Herewith the Clues in 1982 to modest press notices and modest sales.